dnsimple/dnsimple-support/content/articles/domains-be.markdown

 ### Authcode {#auth}

 As most TLD's .BE requires an authorization code to transfer a domain (but also for changing the contact).
-That auth code will be sent to the current registrant's e-mail adress.
+That auth code will be sent to the current registrant's e-mail address when you start the transfer process within the domain details page.

-You can request that an authorization code be sent via the following registry website: https://www.dnsbelgium.be/en/manage-domain-name/change-registrar
+You can also request that an authorization code be sent via the following registry website: https://www.dnsbelgium.be/en/manage-domain-name/change-registrar